smartgridadsc/MMS-protocol-parser-for-Zeek-IDS/README.md

 4. make
 5. make install

+Please note that some commands may require root privileges.
 The command below can be used to check that the plugin has been installed and loaded correctly.

     <path_to_zeek>/build/src/bro –N | grep MMS

 ### BTest Installation
 BTest [2] is a framework for system level testing in Zeek.
 It must be installed separately.
 Download the latest btest version from [https://download.zeek.org/](https://download.zeek.org/) and enter the following commands to complete the installation: